Florida Gators football: Ring of Honor

 The University of Florida Athletic Association established the Florida Football Ring of Honor in 2006 to recognize the program's greatest players and coaches during the 100th year of Gator football.
 (The Gators do not have any retired jersey numbers.
 Although Steve Spurrier's (11) and Scot Brantley's (55) numbers were retired in the 1970s, Spurrier reissued them when he was Florida's head coach, and numbers worn by all members of the Ring of Honor are available for use by current players.)

 Originally, members of the Ring of Honor had their jersey painted on the endzone facade at Ben Hill Griffin Stadium.
 When expanded video screens were installed in that location a few years later, inductees were each recognized with an 18-foot wide sign perched atop the north endzone grandstand.
 Five honorees were inducted in 2006 and 2007, with Tim Tebow added in 2018.
-To date, the only person who meets the Ring of Honor criteria and has not yet been inducted is two-time national championship winning former head coach Urban Meyer.
+To date, the only person who meets the Ring of Honor criteria and has not yet been inducted is two-time national championship winning former head coach Urban Meyer who will be inducted November 7, 2026 during the Oklahoma game.